krisrs1128/talks/2025/20250711/notes.md

 kinds of verbs.

 One of the verbs is mutate.
-The idea is that after having initially fit a simulator to some template data we might want to alter that simulator to establish some sort of ground truth.
+The idea is that after having initially fit a simulator to template data we might want to alter that simulator to establish some sort of ground truth.
 In this example these are abundances of different proteins a mouse model of Huntington's disease.
 When I fit a template simulator, you can see that the curves mostly overlap but the ground truth would have some difference between these two conditions, Huntington's disease and wild type control.

 ---

 Verbs: Mutate - 2

-Here I applied mute it to remove the difference between treatment and control for the subset of proteins.
+Here I applied mutate to remove the difference between treatment and control for the subset of proteins.
 I deliberately chose proteins where they hadn't been a strong effect initially so that even after removing the effect, the simulator seems to generally reflect the original data.

 ---